-Prior to the IPO, the Group determined the fair value of its share-based payment awards granted without market conditions using the binomial option valuation model with assistance from an independent third-party appraiser.
-Upon completion of the IPO, the Group determined the fair value of share-based payment awards granted without market conditions using the Black-Scholes model and determined the fair value of share-based payment awards granted with market conditions using the Monte Carlo Simulation model.
-The binomial option valuation model, Black-Scholes models and Monte Carlo Simulation model all require subjective assumptions, including the grant date fair value of the ordinary shares, expected volatility, exercise multiple, risk-free rate and dividend yield.
-Prior to the IPO, the Group estimated the grant date fair value of its ordinary shares with the assistance from the third-party appraiser.
-Upon completion of the IPO, the Group used the grant date closing ADS price quoted on NASDAQ exchange to determine the fair value of its ordinary shares.
+The Group determined the fair value of share-based payment awards granted without market conditions using the Black-Scholes model and determined the fair value of share-based payment awards granted with market conditions using the Monte Carlo Simulation model.
+The Black-Scholes models and Monte Carlo Simulation model all require subjective assumptions, including the grant date fair value of the ordinary shares, expected volatility, exercise multiple, risk-free rate and dividend yield.
+The Group used the grant date closing ADS price quoted on NASDAQ exchange to determine the fair value of its ordinary shares.
 For expected volatility, the Group referenced historical volatility of several comparable peer companies in the same industry.
 The exercise multiple was estimated as the average ratio of the stock price to the exercise price of when employees would decide to voluntarily exercise their vested options.
 The risk-free rate for periods within the contractual life of the options is based on the market yield of U.S. Treasury Bonds in effect at the time of grant.
 The dividend yield is based on management's expected dividend policy over the contractual life of the options.